AckeeCZ/iOS-MVVM-ProjectTemplate/README.md

 ## Documentation
 - [Project generation](Documentation/ProjectGeneration.md)
 - [Project architecture](Documentation/ProjectArchitecture.md)

+## Usage
+The easiest usage would be to copy the [example project][example project] and update it according to your needs.
+It would be good idea to update the AckeeTemplate lib to latest version and to also update our [Tuist plugin][tuist plugin].

 ## Future steps
 In future we would love to move the whole template to Tuist plugin which will allow us to use this template in true template manner.